bitsofcotton/consistency-boots/README.md

 we could read whole compiler assemblies with virtual machine condition.

 If the both case, with virtual machine simplified compiler condition, reconstruct whole system including bootstrap on the infected computer causes some clean results.
+But if they've seen by big brother and they implement adopted infection into them, also virtual machine is infected.